botbind/docs/dashoptions.md

 - **Server Settings** - Per server settings, shows up on each server's settings page. e.g An option to setting the announcement channel.
 - **User Settings** - Per user setting, shows on each user's settings page. e.g An option to change the user's XP.

-You can implent dashboard options as long as you use the database to store data in your addons.
+You can implement dashboard options as long as you use the database to store data in your addons.
 You can only use these options to modify your addon's managed data.

 ## Syntax Guide